Hawaii Fun Facts and Trivia

 Electric lights illuminated Iolani Palace four years before the White House in Washington D.C. had them.

-Honolulu is the second most expensive city in the United States, after Anchorage, Alaska.
+Honolulu is one of the most expensive cities in the United States.

 Maui Fun Facts

-Haleakala Crater on the island of Maui is the world's largest dormant volcano.
+Haleakala Crater on the island of Maui is one of Hawaii's best-known volcanic landscapes.

 Hawaii has many plants that are endemic to the islands.
 One of the best-known is the Haleakala silversword on Maui, which only grows in a 1,000 ha (2,471 acre) area at an elevation of 6,890 to 9,843 feet (2,100 to 3,000 m) within the Haleakala National Park.
 The silversword flowers only once at the end of its lifetime.
 It takes about 15 to 50 years to grow.